alexbaranov43/comment-task/README.md

 * In the terminal, run the command `npm run dev`

+* In the terminal, run the command `php artisan migrate`

 * In the terminal, run the command `php artisan serve` to launch the site on the local Server

 ## User Guide